Hosting and bandwidth provided by MacAce.net.

 |Price (As Introduced):||US$199, US$299*||US$199.99, US$299.99*|

-*On October 4, 2011, Apple introduced a low-end 8 GB configuration and discontinued the 16 GB and 32 GB configurations.
-The 16 GB and 32 GB configurations cost US$199 and US$299, respectively, and the 8 GB model originally was US$99 (it was cut to US$0 on September 12, 2012).
-These prices all require a two-year contract in the US.
+*On October 4, 2011, Apple introduced a low-end 8 GB configuration, which EveryiPhone.com documents as iPhone 4 (GSM, Revision A) due to a variety of different identifiers, and discontinued the 16 GB and 32 GB configurations.
+The 16 GB and 32 GB configurations cost US$199 and US$299, respectively, and the 8 GB model originally was US$99.
+The 8 GB configuration was cut to US$0 on September 12, 2012 and discontinued on September 10, 2013 in most markets, including the US.
+The iPhone 4 was discontinued entirely on September 9, 2014.
+These prices all required a two-year contract in the US.

 So, which one should I buy?

-Those who travel globally on a regular basis are more likely to find the GSM model worthwhile as the CDMA standard is considered obsolete in many places.
-On the other hand, Verizon and Sprint both have the reputation for greater reliability in the US, whether or not it is justified, and many may find reliability to be more important than simultaneous voice and data use, data network speed, or global compatibility.
+If the iPhone 4 meets your needs overall, those who travel globally on a regular basis are more likely to find the GSM model better as the CDMA standard is considered obsolete in many places.
+On the other hand, the CDMA model is compatible with Verizon and Sprint in the US, both of which often have a reputation for greater reliability than AT&T, whether or not it is justified.
+The CDMA model may be preferable for those who find reliability to be more important than simultaneous voice and data use, data network speed, or global compatibility.
 The choice may very well come down to which network is most reliable in your area.